 When I was younger I tried apple pie once and did not like it at all.
 It was years later my best friend had me try her mom's "famous" apple crisp recipe, and I LOVED IT!
 That was when I realized I am an apple crisp kind of girl - but not an apple pie kind of girl.
 I like how the apple crisp caramelizes and the texture is more appealing to me; the crunchy crust combined with the soft apples is a perfect combination in my opinion.

 This would also make a good starting point for other crisps recipes, such as strawberry rhubarb crisp or a berry crisp and would taste fantastic in a dutch oven.
 Do you prefer apple pie or apple crisp?
 Why?
-Share your thoughts below and enjoy this paleo apple crisp recipe!
+Share your thoughts below and enjoy this apple crisp!

 - 6 Granny Smith Apples